ikteng/Age-and-Gender-Predictor/README.md

     - Results are visualized one at a time using cv2.imshow().

 ### Predictions from Live Camera (predictor live.py)
-The predictor_live.py script performs real-time age and gender prediction from a webcam feed using trained ResNet18 models and MediaPipe for face detection.
+The predictor_live.py script performs real-time age and gender prediction from a webcam feed using trained ResNet models and MediaPipe for face detection.
 It provides an intuitive, live demo where bounding boxes and predicted labels are displayed over detected faces.

 #### Workflow
 1. Model Loading
     Both age and gender models are loaded from the models/ directory.
-Each model is based on a ResNet18 backbone with modified output layers (1 output for age, 2 outputs for gender classes).Models are moved to GPU if available (cuda), else fallback to CPU.
+Each model is based on a ResNet backbone with modified output layers (1 output for age, 2 outputs for gender classes).Models are moved to GPU if available (cuda), else fallback to CPU.

 2. Face Detection
     - Uses MediaPipe’s FaceDetection with a confidence threshold of 0.5.